OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 ![image](https://user-images.githubusercontent.com/54556057/106008587-7254a980-6085-11eb-843e-78be5fbdde64.png)

 2. Select the team name of the Dataverse for Teams environment that you have imported the bot in.
 Select the Adoption Bot to enter embedded authoring for the bot in Teams.

 ![image](https://user-images.githubusercontent.com/54556057/106008665-88626a00-6085-11eb-93a5-2395449f19ca.png)

-Matt to fill in the detail on what to try out in the bot - Add and custoimize topics
+Test the bot by asking common questions like "Guests in Teams".
+At this time you may want to turn off, edit or add new topics.
+You can also ingest existing colleratal by following this article: https://docs.microsoft.com/en-us/power-virtual-agents/advanced-create-topics-from-web

+**Test the Flows**

-Publish the bot to your end users
+**Publish the bot to your end users**

 Now that you have tried out the bot and is satisfied with its content, it’s time to make it available to your employees.